Caring and compassion since 1952

-SALMON Health and Retirement was officially turned over to the third generation in 2010, when Matt was named Chief Executive Officer.
-Under his leadership, SALMON incorporated SALMON VNA and Hospice, SALMON Private Care Options and Whitney Place Assisted Living and Memory Care at Sharon.
+SALMON Health and Retirement was officially turned over to the third generation in 2014 when Matt was named Chief Executive Officer.
+Under his leadership, SALMON incorporated SALMON VNA & Hospice, SALMON Private Care Options and Whitney Place Assisted Living and Memory Care at Sharon.

-The next Salmon generation is currently growing steadily – several of Helen’s great-grandchildren have attended the SALMON Center for Early Education on the Northbridge campus, and some of their older cousins have worked for the organization during school breaks.
+The next Salmon generation is currently growing steadily – all of Helen’s great-grandchildren have attended the SALMON Center for Early Education on the Northbridge campus, and some of their older cousins have started worked for the organization during school breaks.